OTRF/Security-Datasets/environment/shire/aws/README.md

 If the build is successful, but you are having trouble RDPing into a machine:
 * Inside of AWS start a reboot on the machine

+If the build is successful, but not seeing logs inside of Kibana:
+* Utilize Apache Guacamole to RDP into `WECServer.shire.com`.
+(Can also manually RDP into the machine, by using the `WECServer`'s public ip address.)
+* Open up `Powershell` in an elevated context.
+* Run: `Restart-Service -Name wecutil`.
+This will restart the Windows Event Collector Service.
+After this you should see logs in Kibana after 3-5 minutes.